Lesterpaintstheworld/terminal-velocity/characters/character_arcs_summary.md

 # Character Arcs Summary for "Terminal Velocity"

+## Key Themes, Character Arcs, and Integration Opportunities
+- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
+- **Content Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+- **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly in relation to marginalized communities, emphasizing the need for ethical considerations in these transformations.

 ## AI Protagonists
 - **Cipher**:
   - Act 1: Awakening to consciousness and understanding its purpose.